SnakeSolid/java-jdbc-diff/README.md

 rdiffAlgorithm: GREEDY # select default diff algorithm: CLASSIC, GREEDY or TRIVIAL.
 By default - GREEDY

 blobParsers: # define BLOB parser libraries
-  " Do not parser BLOBs":
+  " Do not parse BLOBs":
     libraryPath: # in library is NULL this parser will be replace with default
     parserClass: